orhnk/chippy/README.md

 Downlaod [Go Noto Fonts](https://github.com/satbyy/go-noto-universal) which will fix misrendered fonts.
 Place it under the `fonts/` at the root folder of your reader, mounted.

+## Converting E-Book Formats

+### PDF to EPUB

+Converting pdfs may become complex, especially with non-plain-text pdf files.
+If your pdf's structure is simple, using calibre convertion tools or some site like cloud convert would work fine.
+But if the structure is full of images and such, these options may not convert them correctly (e.g images may appear black).
+For those situations I found that [this site](https://www.cleverpdf.com/downToEpub) works, from [a commment from reddit](https://www.reddit.com/r/zlibrary/comments/15baklx/comment/kcwsb2m/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button).

 # OS

 ## NixOS